PhotoStructure for Servers

 , upgrades are completely automatic.

-- “Scan all volumes” doesn’t work: you’ll need to explicitly export volumes you want to import into your PhotoStructure docker container.
+- You’ll need to explicitly bind-mount the directories you want to import into your PhotoStructure docker container.

 - You’ll need to install Docker on your host machine.
 This may require enabling VT-x or AMD-V in your BIOS.